 Because of the density of Boston butt, it will take eight hours or more depending on how done you would like your roast.
 If you smoke your pork for more than six hours, the smoke can leave a bitter taste when using hickory.

-Applewood pellets is a much milder smoke, and while it will generate the same amount of heat is will not get bitter.
+Applewood pellets are a much milder smoke, and while they will generate the same amount of heat is will not get bitter.
 Being able to smoke your meat as long as you need for your desired doneness will let you have a great finished product.